 Studying abroad is an amazing, once-in-a-lifetime experience that has many academic, professional, and personal benefits.
 Studying abroad provides a great resume builder, is a valuable experience, aides in the development of cross-cultural communication skills, increases cultural awareness, provides leadership skills and independence, and establishes connections throughout the world.
-Students with an interest in studying overseas can now do so through Bismarck State College’s agreements with the University of Limerick in Ireland, the University of Dundee in Scotland and Edge Hill University in England.
+Students with an interest in studying overseas can now do so through Bismarck State College’s agreements with the University of Dundee in Scotland and Edge Hill University in England.
 Students of sophomore standing (24 credits or more) are offered the opportunity to spend Fall semester (August through December) at one of these schools.
 Overseas credits and grades will be converted back into BSC transfer credits.
 If you qualify for Financial Aid, that can be applied towards your overseas fees.
-Students attending the University of Limerick (Ireland) take five courses (three credits each), students attending the University of Dundee (Scotland) take three courses (five credits each), and students attending Edge Hill University (England) take three courses (four credits each) from a list of pre-selected courses in the fields of English, History, Humanities, Social Behavior Science, and Science that smoothly transfer back to BSC.
+Students attending the University of Dundee (Scotland) take three courses (five credits each), and students attending Edge Hill University (England) take three courses (four credits each) from a list of pre-selected courses in the fields of English, History, Humanities, Social Behavior Science, and Science that smoothly transfer back to BSC.

 Tuition costs at each institution vary and are influenced by currency exchange rates.
 Each school provides on-campus housing for international students.
-Housing is in multi-student apartments with self-catering (“cook for yourself”) facilities.
-Each school provides single rooms, most with individual bathrooms, although a few options have a bathroom shared with one other person.
+Housing is in multi-student apartments or dorms with self-catering (“cook for yourself”) facilities and/or a meal plan.
+Each school provides single rooms.

 Students should have an interest in international education and travel.
 Students should also have an interest in setting personal challenges and competencies that are critical for effective leadership.
 Living in a different country for several months requires independence and an adventurous spirit, but the benefits that you gain from the experience will outweigh any initial insecurity or homesickness.
 Studying abroad also requires a strong personal commitment to academic excellence.
 While living abroad can be exciting and full of new experiences, do not let that overwhelm your education.